-The Wales Dirt Dash is a self-supported bikepacking event in the historic county of Brecknockshire (Breconshire) in Wales, split over two days with an overnight camp on 5/6 September 2020, starting and finishing at the Tafarn Y Bont Pub in Govilon near Abergavenny.
+The Wales Dirt Dash is a self-supported bikepacking event in the historic county of Brecknockshire (Breconshire) in Wales, split over two days with an overnight camp on 19/20 September 2020 (moved from 5/6 September), starting and finishing at the Tafarn Y Bont Pub in Govilon near Abergavenny.
 It’s the perfect way to experience the rugged beauty of Wales with fine off-road cycling, camaraderie and camping (and maybe castles).Enter Now!

 The event will be held for the first time this year, but here’s what the participants said about our event in Dunoon: